 It’s all about your trainer rank

 Your trainer rank is one of the most important elements of Magikarp Jump and is arguably more important than each individual Magikarp's score.
+A recent update has raised the maximum trainer rank to 79 so if you thought you'd gone as high as you could go, we're afraid you have to keep jumping.

 You're going to lose Magikarp along the way, so you should also keep an eye on your trainer rank while you play.
 It'll allow you to catch and train higher level Magikarp when you have to head back to the pond to collect a new Pokémon.